-- (b) Tax-Exempt Bond and Direct Loan Development Dates and Deadlines.
-This section reflects key dates for all multifamily development programs except for the Competitive Housing Tax Credit Program.
-Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
-Non-statutory deadlines specifically listed in this section may be extended by the Department for a period of not more than five business days provided; however, that the Applicant requests an extension prior to the date of the original deadline.
-Other deadlines may be found in 10 TAC Chapters 12 and 13 or a NOFA. - (1) Full Application Delivery Date.
+- (b) Tax-Exempt Bond and Direct Loan-only Application Dates and Deadlines.
+Applicants are strongly encouraged to submit the required items well in advance of published deadlines.
+Other deadlines may be found in Chapters 12 and 13 or a NOFA. - (1) Full Application Delivery Date.
 The deadline by which the Application must be received by the Department.
-For Direct Loan Applications, such deadline will generally be defined in the applicable NOFA and for Tax-Exempt Bond Developments, such deadlines are more fully explained in §11.201 of this chapter (relating to Procedural Requirements for Application Submission). - (2) Administrative Deficiency Response Deadline.
-Such deadline shall be five business days after the date on the deficiency notice, unless extended as provided for in 10 TAC §11.201(7) related to the Deficiency Process. - (3) Third Party Report Delivery Date (Environmental Site Assessment (ESA), Scope and Cost Review (SCR), Appraisal (if applicable), Market Analysis and the Site Design and Development Feasibility Report).
-For Direct Loan Applications, the Third Party reports meeting specific requirements described in §11.205 of this chapter must be submitted with the Application in order for it to be considered a complete Application, unless the Application is made in conjunction with an Application for Housing Tax Credits or Tax-Exempt Bond, in which case the Delivery Date for those programs will apply.
-For Tax-Exempt Bond Developments, the Third Party Reports must be received by the Department pursuant to §11.201(2) of this chapter. - (4) Resolutions Delivery Date.
-Resolutions required for Tax-Exempt Bond Developments must be received by the Department no later than 14 calendar days before the Board meeting at which consideration of the award will occur.
-If the Direct Loan Application is made in conjunction with an Application for Housing Tax Credits, or Tax-Exempt Bond Developments, the Resolution Delivery Date for those programs will apply to the Direct Loan Application.
+For Direct Loan Applications, deadlines including the Application Acceptance Date will be defined in the applicable NOFA and for Tax-Exempt Bond Developments, such deadlines are more fully explained in §11.201 of this chapter (relating to Procedural Requirements for Application Submission). - (2) Administrative Deficiency Response Deadline.
+Such deadline shall be five business days after the date on the deficiency notice, unless extended as provided for in §11.201(6) of this chapter (relatingrelated to the Deficiency Process). - (3) Third Party Report Delivery Date (Environmental Site Assessment (ESA), Scope and Cost Review (SCR), Appraisal (if applicable), Market Analysis and the Feasibility Report (if applicable)).
+For Direct Loan Applications, the Third Party reports meeting the requirements described in §11.205 of this title (relating to Required Third Party Reports) chapter must be submitted in order for the Application to be considered complete, unless the Application is made in conjunction with an Application for Housing Tax Credits or Tax-Exempt Bond, in which case the Delivery Date for those programs will apply.
+For Tax-Exempt Bond

-(5) Challenges to Neighborhood Organization Opposition Delivery Date.
+Developments, the Third Party Reports must be received by the Department pursuant to §11.201(2) of this chapter.

+- (4) Resolutions Delivery Date.
+Resolutions required for Tax-Exempt Bond Developments must be received by the Department no later than 14 calendar days before the Board meeting or prior to the issuance of the Determination Notice, as applicable.
+If the Direct Loan Application is made in conjunction with an Application for Housing Tax Credits, or Tax-Exempt Bond Developments, the Resolution Delivery Date for those programs will apply to the Direct Loan Application. - (5) Challenges to Neighborhood Organization Opposition Delivery Date.
 Challenges must be received by the Department no later than 45 calendar days prior to the Board meeting at which consideration of the award will occur.

-§11.3 Housing De-Concentration Factors
+§11.3.-Housing De-Concentration Factors.